MicroEJ/VEEPortQualificationTools/README.rst

 ------------------------------

 The ``framework/platform/scripts`` folder contains Build and Run Scripts examples for several third-party toolchains.

-See the ``Build and Run Scripts Examples README <framework/platform/scripts/README.rst`_ for more information.
+See the `Build and Run Scripts Examples <framework/platform/scripts/README.rst>`_ for more information.

 Test Suites
 -----------